-Asma Khader interview on leadership in Muslim societies, her career in law, and activism in Jordan (video)
+Asma Khader interview on leadership in Muslim societies, her career in law, and activism in Jordan (video, English)

 Asma Khader speaks on leadership, women's leadership in Muslim societies, and her experiences and inspirations as a lawyer and women's human rights activist in Jordan.
 She addresses difficulties and practicalities of efforts to reform laws surrounding practices such as honor killing, and the difference between law reform in theory and law reform in practice.